The student follows the departmental Accelerated Graduate Degree Program (AGDP) application process.

 The student’s undergraduate program and degree code will remain the same until completion of the bachelor’s degree.
 For example, a student in Mechanical Engineering will maintain the undergraduate ABSEMCH-MEGJ program code until the bachelor’s degree is awarded.

-The student completes a paper Application for Graduate Admission, enters the master’s degree program code in item 15 followed by (ADP), e.g., F-MA-MUNM (ADP) and submits the application to the departmental graduate advisor.
+The student completes a paper Application for Graduate Admission, enters the master’s degree program code in item 15 followed by (AGDP), e.g., F-MA-MUNM (AGDP) and submits the application to the departmental graduate advisor.

 The department approves a conditional admission to the accelerated master’s program and sends the completed application, indicating the effective term of admission (term following the anticipated graduation date) and copy of the departmental conditional admission letter to the Office of Admissions.
 Both the departmental admission form and letter should indicate that the student has been accepted to the accelerated masters program.